 An insurance company will not be fair to a self-represented party.
-That’s why it is critical to work with an experienced personal injury attorney who knows the games insurers play and how to get them to move toward an acceptable settlement.
+That’s why it’s critical to work with an experienced personal injury attorney who knows the tricks insurers play and how to get them to move toward an acceptable settlement.

 Why Do Insurance Companies Make Low-Ball Offers?